 The Gala that recognizes human rights, Indigenous rights, equity and social justice work.

-Join us June 19, 2026
+Celebrate with us on June 19, 2026

 We're excited to invite you to join us on June 19, for the annual Bromley Lloyd Armstrong Awards Gala, where we celebrate and recognize the work being done for human rights, Indigenous rights, equity and social justice.